Signature Placement in Post-Quantum TLS Certificate Hierarchies: An Experimental Study of ML-DSA and SLH-DSA in TLS 1.3 Authentication: Client/Server Cost Decomposition

 For the \texttt{root-SLH / leaf-ML} class, mean client task-clock rises to approximately 1.8708~ms, whereas mean server task-clock rises only to about 1.0364~ms. When normalized by elapsed time, the client contributes approximately 0.8032 of elapsed time in active work, while the server contributes only about 0.3866.
 The mean server/client task-clock ratio falls to approximately 0.5477, and the mean instruction ratio to about 0.4360.

-This is not a server-collapse pattern but a validation-skewed one.
+This is a validation-skewed regime rather than a server-collapse pattern.
 The server does more work than in the all-ML baseline, but the relative burden shifts more strongly toward the client.
 The most natural interpretation is that placing SLH-DSA above the leaf increases the validation burden visible on the client side without pushing the interactive server-authentication step into the catastrophic regime.